30 Little Steps to Protect Your Privacy Online

 25. Update your OS and keep it up-to-date

 If you believe that keeping your operating system updated to the newest version available is for perfectionists or obsessed geeks, it's time to change your mind.
 With every update released, operating systems are getting more and more resistant to online security threats.
-Engineers work hard to improve your safety, installing updates as soon as they become available is the best way to tell them "Thank you" for doing this.
+Installing updates as soon as they become available is one of the first steps to the 'how to secure your Mac' plan.

 26. Promise yourself to never download software from unofficial websites